Organization

 The Committee began its work by discussing submissions put forward by the CEF units themselves.
 Two of the members of the committee - Morrison and McNaughton - had actually drawn up a proposal for "the Incorporation of the Artillery of the Canadian Expeditionary Force into the Canadian Militia (non-permanent)" while serving overseas - McNaughton as General Officer Commanding Heavy Artillery, Canadian Corps, and Morrison as General Officer Commanding, Royal Artillery.

-From Sep 1919 to Dec 1919, the Committee visited every Military District in Canada, and heard the views of commanding officers of both CEF units and Militia units.
+From September 1919 to December1919, the Committee visited every Military District in Canada, and heard the views of commanding officers of both CEF units and Militia units.
 Those that had served overseas with the CEF had very strong desire to see their units' histories and designations perpetuated in the postwar military.

 Results